YOU DON’T HAVE TO SHRINK TO BE SEEN.

 You might recognize this in yourself:

-• Burnout feels like your baseline
+• Burnout has become your baesline

-• Feeling invisible, misunderstood, or lonely
+• You often feel invisible, misunderstood, or lonely

-From the outside, you function well.
-But inside, you’re carrying more than anyone realizes.
+You’re still functioning, but inside, you’re carrying more than anyone realizes.

 This isn’t a personal flaw.
 It’s a survival pattern shaped by family, culture, and larger systems.